IVYGOU/Ranorex/Issues about Ranorex learning  .md

 Notice: Run a single module will save a lot of time.
 But you must run the related testcase to ensure it could perform correctly.

-4. Q: why is running a single module successful, but running the related testcase failed?
+* why is running a single module successful, but running the related testcase failed?

-A:  There are several elements that have the same path.
+There are several elements that have the same path.
 So Ranorex can't find the proper one.

-5. Q: Which situation we need to use user code?
+* Which situation we need to use user code?

-A:  The existing actions of Ranorex are unable to implement requirements.
+The existing actions of Ranorex are unable to implement requirements.

-6. Q: How to add new requirement in the existing testcase?
+* How to add new requirement in the existing testcase?
-A:

 Step1.
 Figure out the function and specified realization of the existing testcase.

 Step2.
 Choose specified located position of new module.

 Step3.
 In new module, create new actions and elements to realize requirements.

 Notice: Don’t create repetitive actions and elements.

-7. Q: Why it runs failed now while the previous test is correct?
+*  Why it runs failed now while the previous test is correct?

-A: Possible causes：
+Possible causes：

 ①	Developers have changed the element.